-Once a coronal mass ejection has been launched and we determined that it is aimed at our planet, there is only one thing we can do before the plasma cloud arrives at the satellites at the Sun-Earth L1 point and that is to watch the EPAM plot.
-Most of the more stronger coronal mass ejections drive a shock wave ahead of the plasma cloud itself and this accelerates protons that we can measure with the help of the EPAM instrument on ACE.
+Once a coronal mass ejection has been launched and we determined it is Earth-directed, the only thing we can do is wait and watch the EPAM plot.
+Most coronal mass ejections form a shock ahead of the plasma cloud itself and this accelerates protons that we can measure with the help of the EPAM instrument on ACE.
 We will see how the proton plot keeps rising until the arrival of the coronal mass ejection.
-The first rise in the plot (just after a solar flare which we looked at earlier in this article) is called the "onset" phase.
-The plot keeps rising slowly (ramp up phase) as the coronal mass ejection gets closer.
-Usually a few hours before the actual arrival of the coronal mass ejection a new sharper rise takes place.
-This indicates that the coronal mass ejection is going to arrive soon.
-When the coronal mass ejection arrives at the ACE satellite, the plot peaks.
+The first rise in the plot (just after a solar flare) is called the "onset" phase.
+It keeps rising slowly (ramp up phase) as the coronal mass ejection gets closer.
+A few hours before the actual arrival of the coronal mass ejection a new sharper rise takes place, this indicate that the coronal mass ejection is going to arrive soon.
+When the EPAM plot peaks, then it indicates that the coronal mass ejection has arrived at the DSCOVR satellite.
 The solar wind and interplanetary magnetic field data should now clearly show that the coronal mass ejection has arrived.
-After the coronal mass ejection arrival you will see that the proton levels will slowly decline to normal values... unless there is another coronal mass ejection on its way to Earth of course.
+After the coronal mass ejection arrival you will see that the proton levels will slowly decline to normal values... unless there is another coronal mass ejection on it's way to Earth of course.
 The image below shows an example of the EPAM plot where you can clearly see the different phases.
 Note that slow and weaker coronal mass ejections sometimes do not push a shock wave in front of them.
 These are much harder or impossible to pick out on EPAM!

 Mucha gente viene a SpaceWeatherLive para seguir la actividad del Sol o previsión de aurora, pero con esta cantidad de tráfico se incrementan los costos del servidor. ¡Considere hacer una donación si disfruta de SpaceWeatherLive para que podamos mantener el sitio web en línea!